garimac12/P3_Nobel_Pyze/README.md

 - The cleaned data was then exported from Jupyter Notebook into the CSVs which made up our SQL tables.
 The team developed a  SQL Schema which accepted and sorted the CSVs into a cohesive database.
 An ERD of the database structure (Nobel_Pyze_ERD.png) as well as a saved copy of our schema (./resources/Nobel_Pyze_Schema.sql) are available in this repository.

 - The project team then designed a Flask/SqlAlchemy applet which connected our systems directly to the database.
 For some visualizations, the static data was extracted from the SQL server as a JSON file (.resources/AllTables.json).
-The interactive map utilizes a Real-Time API pull from the SQL server to feed it, but it has optional lines of code to allow it to pull locally as well.

 - The Data Visualizations are presented on a custom dashboard, which displays a data and factoids section that is also fueled by JavaScript.
 There are three separate, interactive visualizations on the page.
 At the bottom is a link to our interactive map.